-Data analysis surfaces patterns that enable companies to take advantage of market opportunities faster.
-That quickness drives growth, nurtures innovation, and strengthens differentiation from competitors.
+Data analysis surfaces patterns that unearth value, and enables companies to take advantage of market opportunities faster.
+Adding AI to the mix can speed up the process even more by analyzing the data at scale and providing recommendations.
+Combining the two drives growth, nurtures innovation, and strengthens differentiation from competitors.

 Strategic work keeps employees engaged

 When data analyses guide routine decisions, employees spend less time on basic tasks that add no value, and more time focusing on strategic work.
-Indeed, for sales teams, for example, data and automation work hand-in-hand to cut down on non-selling tasks.
+That keeps them engaged and productive.
+That’s why 84% of data-leading organizations have observed an increase in employee retention.

 Step 1: Choose the right team members

-Create a working group that includes diverse colleagues from across the organisation.
-These team members should bring a collaborative mindset, differentiated skills and abilities, and distinct organisational perspectives.
+Create a working group of diverse colleagues from across the organization.
+These team members should bring a collaborative mindset, differentiated skills and abilities, and distinct organizational perspectives.
 Make sure you include executives, line managers, data engineers, developers, and machine learning architects.

 Step 2: Equip your team with the right training and technology